Ritikapuri23/smart-image-toolkit/README.md

 os / shutil

 Installation
-Clone the repository:
+1.Clone the repository:
-bash
-Copy
-Edit
 git clone https://github.com/Ritikapuri23/smart-image-toolkit.git
 cd smart-image-toolkit

-Install dependencies:
+2.Install dependencies:
-bash
-Copy
-Edit
 pip install -r requirements.txt

-If requirements.txt doesn't exist, manually install: bash
+3.If requirements.txt doesn't exist, manually install:
-Copy
-Edit
 pip install opencv-python pillow numpy

 How to Use
-Run the main script:
+1.Run the main script:
-bash
-Copy
-Edit
 python smart_image_toolkit.py
-Enter a blur threshold (e.g., 100).
+2.Enter a blur threshold (e.g., 100).

-Click on "Select Folder and Process".
+3.Click on "Select Folder and Process".

 The app will:
-Detect and display blurry images in a slideshow.
+1.Detect and display blurry images in a slideshow.
-Detect duplicate images.
+2.Detect duplicate images.
-Crop faces (if feature is enabled).
+3.Crop faces (if feature is enabled).
-Use navigation and delete buttons to manage images
+4.Use navigation and delete buttons to manage images